 There are no grants or other governmental funding available to hydrogen products to date.
-That said, the government provides incentives to hydrogen projects including tax and non-tax incentives under the New Law.
-Please refer to our responses to questions (8) and (10) above.
+That said, the government provides incentives to hydrogen projects in the form of the tax exemptions provided under the Investment Law.
+Please refer to our responses to question (7) above.